 About Me

-Hello, I’m Arnav Yayavaram, a first year Master’s in Natural Language Processing and Machine Learning at the School of Computer Science at Carnegie Mellon University.
+Hello, I’m Arnav Yayavaram, a Master’s in Natural Language Processing and Machine Learning at the School of Computer Science at Carnegie Mellon University.

 I recently graduated as the Institute Silver Medalist (Rank 2) from BITS Pilani where I majored in Computer Science and Engineering.

-I work at the intersection of multimodal AI, language models, and culturally aware machine learning.
-For my undergraduate thesis, I collaborated with CMU alongside Professor Graham Neubig, Simran Khanuja, and Michael Saxon to build a system that enriches vision-language models with knowledge from a multilingual, multicultural database, improving their ability to evaluate images for cultural relevance.
-This project was accepted to CEGIS @ ICCV 2025 and EACL 2026 (Main Conference).
+I work at the intersection of multimodal machine learning, language models, interpretability, and more recently, agentic AI systems.
+For my undergraduate thesis at CMU with Prof. Graham Neubig, Simran Khanuja, and Michael Saxon, I built a system that augments vision–language models with multilingual, multicultural knowledge to better assess cultural relevance in images; this work was accepted to CEGIS @ ICCV 2025 and EACL 2026 (Main).
+Earlier, I explored ML applications in mental health through speech analysis and developed post-training methods for language models on nuanced, human-centered tasks.

 Feel free to reach out if you’d like to discuss ideas, potential collaborations, or research opportunities.